 These files are only a few examples of those that may be contained inside the other folder.
 You may prefer not to lose certain document types, though others can be eliminated with no specific ramifications, like caches, temporary files, and other junk files.
 So, the ‘Other‘ category is an assortment of information that incorporates miscellaneous files that are not appropriate for some other existing category.

-By default, Apple keeps records from Other Storage hidden from users for security reasons that is why they are stored in a hidden library folder.
+By default, Apple keeps records from Other Storage hidden from users for security reasons that is why they are stored in a hidden library folder or greyed out.
 It is to halt the deletion of significant files, which can cause issues with applications or system operations.
 So, don’t touch the files in the Library if you don’t understand what they are utilized for.

 However, if you know what you want to delete, this is the place where you’ll see it.
 All you have to do is right-click the folder or document you need to erase, and select move to trash.
 Then clear the trash bin, and you’re done here.
 This is how you can eliminate documents from the other storage.
 We have more ways.
 Continue reading!